Sannj/ILoveNougat/ILoveNougat/README.md

 And you will see the first screen of the app.

 #####What am I supposed to enter??

-#####Technical details.
+Yaaay!
+Testing time!

+* On the first screen, you should see a search box and a submit button.
+* Now, enter your favorite product details in it.
+It can be anything as specific as `Kate Spade` or as generic as `heels`.
+* Now, the app will quickly ask Zappos for your favorite product and display them for you.
+* You can scroll down and look at all of them.
+* Once you spotted the picture of the product you like, Click it!
+* You can see details about the product you liked while the app queries 6pm for the exact/similar products.
+* If the app finds the same or a similar product for a lesser price then you can see a button `Take me there`.
+This button will open the default web browser for you with the 6pm product page.
+* If not, this button will not appear.
+* Now that you found a product you liked, how about you let your friends know too?
+Click the `Spread the happiness` button.
+Choose your favorite sharing app and send it away!

+Hope you had fun testing out the app.

+#####And now a little info about the <u>Technical details</u>:
-* The initial screen is the `MainActivity.java`.
+* The first screen is `MainActivity.java`.
 This is the launching activity.
-Here, you will see a search box and a `Get my product!` button.
-Enter your query and hit the button.
+This is a simple activity with couple of TextViews, a EditText and a button.
-* The next screen is the `ProductResults.java` activity.
-Here you will either get your results or an alert dialog [saying no products were found] depending on your search query on the previous screen.
+* The next screen that you get is `ProductResults.java` activity.
+Here you will either get your results or an alert dialog (saying no products were found) depending on your search query on the previous screen.
+The restcall to the Zappos API is made here.
+* You can see the alert dialog by entering any gibberish text like `blaahblaah`.
-* You will have a list of products on this screen.
-You can see the product image, it's name, it's price.
+* Otherwise, you will have a list of products on this screen.
+Each product is placed on a CardView and these bunch of CardViews are placed on the RecyclerView.
 * All the product cards are clickable.
 You can click on anyone of the product you like.
 * On click, you will be redirected to `ProductPage.java` activity.
 Here, you can see an enlarged image of the product.
 * Nope, we are not done yet.
+This activity has the business logic and also the rest call to 6pm API is made here.
-* If the product you chose on `zappos.com` and has a similar product on `6pm.com` then you'll see two buttons `Take me there` and `Spread this happiness`.
+* If the product you chose on `Zappos.com` and has a similar product on `6pm.com` then you'll see two buttons `Take me there` and `Spread this happiness`.
 (Enter `heels` as your search query and click the first product `Charm Heel` to see this behavior).
 * You can click on `Take me there` and this will open your default web browser with the `6pm product link`.
 * You can click on `Spread this happiness` and you will be asked to choose an app to share the 'zappos product'.

-Hope you had fun testing out the app.
-That's the overall functionality of the app.
+And that's the overall functionality of the app.

-#####Running the test.
+#####Running the tests.
 Well, yes I did write a few tests and they are in `MainActivityTests.java` file.

 1. Just right click on this file and click run.